simonteozw/tp/docs/DeveloperGuide.md

       1c1.
 TrackIt@NUS shows an error message
       Use case resumes at step 1.

-   1c.
+   1d.
 The provided phone number is invalid (wrong format)
-      1c1.
+      1d1.
 TrackIt@NUS shows an error message
       Use case resumes at step 1.
 ```
 ```
-Use Case: UC22 - Deleting a Contact
+Use Case: UC24 - Deleting a Contact
-Actor: User

 Preconditions: Contact must exist in the app.
 Guarantees: Updated contact list with the requested contact removed.